Ha0Tang/SelectionGAN/README.md

   year={2019}
 }

-@article{tang2020edge,
+@article{tang2023edge,
-  title={Edge Guided GANs with Semantic Preserving for Semantic Image Synthesis}, author={Tang, Hao and Qi, Xiaojuan and Xu, Dan and Torr, Philip HS and Sebe, Nicu}, journal={arXiv preprint arXiv:2003.13898}, year={2020}
+  title={Edge Guided GANs with Contrastive Learning for Semantic Image Synthesis}, author={Tang, Hao and Qi, Xiaojuan and Sun, Guolei, and Xu, Dan and and Sebe, Nicu and Timofte, Radu and Van Gool, Luc}, journal={ICLR}, year={2023}
 }

 @article{tang2022local,